 Are French Bulldogs good with kids?
 French Bulldogs are good with children in the main.
 Frenchies have a reputation for little barking, low aggression, cuddliness, and also protectiveness of their owners.
 They were bred to be human companion dogs, and this is seen in the way they behave with young kids and toddlers.

 Of course, there will also be rogue dogs out there and exceptions to the rule.
 But most of the time this is down to how their owners have brought them up and trained them.

 If you have small kids or perhaps have a baby on the way and are worried about how a French Bulldog will fit into this family dynamic, please read on (the babies section and concerns over how safe this will be is lower down the page).

 I am going to try and answer as many questions and concerns that you might have about how well French Bulldogs get on with kids, are they safe with babies, and more!

-Firstly though, watch this video below.
-Once you’ve seen it, I think you will have a better idea on how French Bulldogs are good with kids, and the experiences your children might have with a dog in their life.
+Take the time to read though this post as once you’ve read it, I think you will have a better idea on how French Bulldogs are good with kids, and the experiences your children might have with a dog in their life.

 Why Frenchies are good for kids

 Has your kid been begging you for a Frenchie?
 Perhaps you’re in two minds about whether or not to get a dog for your family?